 To be eligible for funding through ward budgets, projects must:

-- improve the wellbeing of the ward community, or its environment or economy;
+- improve the wellbeing of the ward community

 - be for one off expenditure with no expectation of future funding;

 - be for a minimum of £500; and

 - projects that create an ongoing maintenance cost for the council;

 - funding the mainstream activities of a commercial or voluntary sector organisation;

 - supporting any kind of political activity including lobbying or campaigning against the council or its agreed priorities; and

 - projects/proposals that would be unlawful for the Council to support.